-The 2009 Budget Bill was considered by the 2009 General Assembly, which convened on January 14, 2009 and adjourned on February 28, 2009.
-The 2009 Budget Bill, as amended by the General Assembly, was submitted to the Governor for his approval and reflects the Governor's revised general fund revenue forecast by reducing revenues by an additional \$821.5 million, bringing the total downward revenue revision for the biennium to \$3.7 billion.
+The 2009 Budget Bill, as amended by the 2009 General Assembly, was submitted to the Governor for his approval and reflects the Governor's revised general fund revenue forecast by reducing revenues by an additional \$821.5 million, bringing the total downward revenue revision for the biennium to \$3.7 billion.
 The 2009 Budget Bill provides a total of \$14.3 billion for direct aid to public education over the 2008-2010 biennium; includes \$10.0 million for a system-wide 8.5 percent increase in student financial aid; includes \$183.3 million over the introduced budget for increased enrollment in and utilization of Medicaid due to the economic downturn; adds \$.5 million in fiscal year 2010 to partially restore reductions to Virginia state parks; and adds \$6.6 million in fiscal year 2010 to fund aid to localities for state support for local police departments required under House Bill 599.